-There are two kinds of dog washes: total self-serve coin-operated and a self-serve with on-site oversight that may also offer supplemental pet services such as grooming (in which case you'll also need hairdryers and styling tools (i.e., brushes).
+There are two kinds of dog washes: total self-serve coin-operated and a self-serve with on-site oversight that may also offer supplemental pet services such as grooming, in which case you'll need hairdryers and styling tools, such as brushes.

-The coin-operated dog washes automatically dispense water and shampoo and operate on timers; similar to automatic car washes.
-The non-coin operated system involves someone taking the customers' money, with no set time limit.
-Although you need to make sure customers don't hog the tubs, especially if other customers are waiting in line.
+The coin-operated dog washes automatically dispense water and shampoo and operate on timers, similar to automatic car washes.
+The non-coin operated system involves someone taking customers' money, with no set time limit.
+However, you will need to manage customers' use of the tubs to prevent long wait times.

 There are also stand-alone dog washes such as dog washes incorporated into existing pet businesses such as doggie daycare or kennels.
 Regardless, it's advisable to have someone present in case a customer has a question.
 Also, you need to make sure the facility stays clean and you may need to handle any problems that might arise such as an overly aggressive dog.

 In addition to having the right amount of space, you will also need access to proper plumbing and other utilities.
-Those who run doggie daycare facilities or kennels might set this up a doggie wash in their existing space or lease (ideally adjacent) space.
+Manufacturers such as Evolution Dog Wash sell various models of self-service dog wash systems.
+Those who run doggie daycare facilities or kennels may have a dog wash in their existing space or lease—ideally adjacent—space.

-If you don't have any existing space, you can purchase a fully equipped modular dog wash building from a manufacturer such as Kleen-Rite.
-Most importantly the space should be safe structurally, free of any toxic chemicals, and well-maintained at all times.
+If you don't have an existing space, you can purchase a fully equipped modular dog wash building from a manufacturer such as Kleen-Rite.
+Most importantly, the space should be safe structurally, free of toxic chemicals, and well-maintained.

-This varies depending on what a particular market will bear, and the dog wash system one operates.
-In a small, rural area, the cost for a coin-operated system is about $5 for 10 minutes.
-In high rent areas (such as New York City), the rate is closer to $12 for 10 minutes.
+For coin-operated systems, prices may vary according to the location.
+For example, in a small rural area, the cost for a coin-operated system is about $5 for 10 minutes; while in high rent areas, such as New York City, the rate is closer to $12 for 10 minutes.